bitwarden/adr/decisions/0005-refactor-api-service.md

 * **Extract Class** - We should break up the class using the _Extract Class_ refactor, where each domain context should have its own _API_ service.
-The `ApiService` should be converted into a generic service that doesn't care what the request or response is.
+The `ApiService` should be converted into a generic service that doesn't care what the request or response is and should only be used within other API services.
 * **Do nothing** - Leave it as is.

 ## Decision Outcome